harrywangsw/lab-5-group191/README.md

 ## Preamble

 In the current homework, you added code to the login use case to save the currently-logged-in user by saving the user in the Data Access Layer.
-You also added a unit test for this.
+You also added a unit test for this.        lsklswksw

 In this lab, you will complete a logout use case as a team.
 You will also begin to discuss your project and the use cases that need to be implemented.